 Giving yourself permission to enjoy some short-term pleasures is just as important for your wellbeing as focusing on your long term goals.
 See recent research reported in the Research Digest of the British Psychological Society.

-Mental Health Foundation has resources to support managers having successful conversations with staff.
+Mental Health Foundation has resources to support managers having conversations with their staff.

 Mental Health Foundation Open Mind Resources may assist staff and managers have these conversations.
 They include:

 - Quick tips for having a conversation at work about mental health.

 - Making mental health part of the conversation: a guide for managers.

 - A number of short videos on topics such as: how different people experience mental stress in the workplace, fears of talking about mental illness, and creating a positive culture.

 - Posters, FAQs and other Open Minds resources.